Add -sec=sys to NFS when using Kerberos keytabs

 Mark: once you have a chance to test and reproduce, please attach a debug (System -> Advanced -> Save Debug) to this ticket.

-#2 Updated by Mark Guzman over 2 years ago
+#2 Updated by Mark Guzman about 3 years ago

 Tried the latest nightly.
 Similar issues.
 I've got things working at this point but there were a few issues to work around.
 It all looks to stem from the exports file construction.